sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ### Feature 20: Low vision mode

-The app can have mode that switches between a more complex and another that has a more simple user interface that is more minimalistic and has less visual clutter.
-This gives the options for elders with lower vision to customize their application experience.
+The app can have a mode that switches between a more complex and another that has a more simple user interface that is more minimalistic and has less visual clutter.
+This gives the opportunity for elders with lower vision to customize their application experience.

 ### Feature 21: Social challenges